Sherpo

 A simple investment thesis on Sherpo.

-When we uncovered a “secret sauce” for reaping higher profits than competitors through vastly lower costs (we estimate more than 10x), we knew we could enter the market with a strong chance to win.
-We also knew that great code, contrary to popular belief, can be a competitive advantage.
+When we uncovered a “secret sauce” for reaping higher profits than competitors through vastly lower costs (we estimate way more than 10x!), we knew we could enter the market with a strong chance to win profitably.
+We also knew that a well-built infrastructure, contrary to popular belief, can be a source of sustainable competitive advantage.
 That’s simply because it’s too hard to change a plane engine while it’s flying.
-Obviously, crafting a well-functioning plane takes time.
+And obviously, crafting a well-functioning plane takes time.
 Yet, ever since the Lean Startup methodology took over, entrepreneurs have adopted some misguided lessons, convinced that it’s best to just take off and experiment mid-flight—often resulting in a dramatic crash.

-Of course, we understand that our Strategy can only work because we are a substitute product in SaaS.
-It makes sense to test hypotheses quickly in consumer products, unproven markets, or in general when testing features.
-But is being a substitute really a bad thing?
-We don’t think so.
+Of course, we understand that our Strategy can only work because we are in a market that has already proven the need we address exists.
+It makes sense to test hypotheses quickly in consumer products, new and unproven markets, or in general when testing features.

 A step back in history

-Business history teaches us that many great companies have entered well-known markets and won by substitution.
-What often enables a challenger to unseat the incumbent is a steep change in technology or consumer preferences.
-Many times, vertical integration is involved.
-Examples range from the lesser-known Swift’s vertical integration in meat-packing to the better-known cases of Netflix vs. Blockbuster, Amazon vs. Barnes & Noble, AWS vs. IBM, ServiceNow vs. BMC, Booking vs. Expedia, Tesla vs. ICE automakers, and many more.
-The reason other upstarts often can’t copy the eventual winner is that they made the wrong infrastructure decisions early on, even though at the time, it may have seemed or been the right choice.
-We think this last specific dynamic explains success stories like Salesforce, Shopify, Stripe, Datadog, monday.com, and many others.
-Some of these weren’t apparent to many VCs early on, suggesting that maybe this mental model/recurring pattern isn’t yet widespread (it differs from Christensen’s well-known disruption theory).
+Business history teaches us that many great companies have entered well-known markets, at times even later than some of their peers, and won by substitution.
+Indeed, substitution is ultimately what kills incumbents.
+Generally, what often enables a challenger to unseat the incumbent is a steep change in technology or consumer preferences.
+Vertical integration is frequently part of this playbook.
+Examples range from the lesser-known Swift’s vertical integration in meat-packing to the better-known cases of Netflix vs. Blockbuster, Amazon vs. Barnes & Noble, AWS vs. IBM, Tesla vs. ICE automakers, and many more.

-In short, we could sum up our equation for increased venture success as: better business model × inflection point × better product × operational excellence.
+In short, we sum up our equation for increased venture success as: better business model × inflection point × moat × operational excellence.
+Each is necessary, but none is sufficient alone.

 Investment Thesis